ambient-innovation/django-dynamic-admin/README.md

 - Run `python manage.py collectstatic` to include this apps Javascript code in your `settings.STATIC_ROOT` directory

 ## Usage
-- Add the `dynamic_admin.DynamicModelAdminMixin` to your admin classes
+- Add the `dynamic_admin_forms.DynamicModelAdminMixin` to your admin classes
 - In addition to the standard `fields` declaration, specify a list of `dynamic_fields`
 - For each dynamic field, add a method `get_dynamic_{field_name}_field` to the admin
   - Input: `data: Dict[str, Any]` - the cleaned form data